Jordan Kimball’s Intentions Questioned In New ‘Bachelorette’ Sneak Peek

 Jordan Kimball was a successful model well before he signed on to The Bachelorette.
 The Wilhelmina modeling agency is one of the most prestigious in the world, and Kimball’s Instagram page boasts plenty of professional photos from his past shoots for the famous agency.

-According to Pop Sugar, Jordan Kimball graduated from the College of Central Florida with a business specialist degree but went on to model for brands that include Quay Australia sunglasses and Boarding Pass NYC.
+According to Pop Sugar, Jordan Kimball graduated from the College of Central Florida with a business specialist degree, but went on to model for brands that include Quay Australia sunglasses and Boarding Pass NYC.
 Jordan was even featured on John Craig’s Fall/Winter 2017 cover and was part of an “engagement” photo shoot for wedding planning company Lavish Designs and Events, so we know he looks good in formalwear should Becca choose to take him to her Bachelorette finale.

 You can see David and Jordan’s blowout fight on The Bachelorette below.